sushilthapaIT/git-practise/Readme.md

  - git commit -m "commit message"

  - git branch
+ - git checkout -b branch-name , while creating new branch and moving to the named branch

- - git branch -m branch-name
+ - git checkout branch-name , while you have existing branch

- - git checkout branch-name
+ - git branch , list all the branch